 Once you’ve selected a platform for managing a group online, you’re ready to build out your profile by registering it, inputting your group information, uploading a profile picture, and finally…

 This process is also known as “onboarding” your membership.
 Plan out a group message, perhaps one attached to a newsletter or similar piece of regular communication, that includes a link to the new profile and instructions for signup.
 Make sure that links to this new community are available wherever your membership interacts with other group members.

 Put in a few welcoming messages for members to find when they first log in.
 Post the latest news, upcoming events, or a photo for members to interact with when they arrive.
 This gives them the feeling of getting immediate value from the new community and encourages a successful launch.

-Keeping those conversations growing from the start is crucial to keeping your group active over the long haul.
+Keeping those conversations growing from the start is crucial to managing a group online and keeping your members active over the long haul.
 It’s a good idea to keep a regular posting schedule to keep members engaged and active on the profile.
 One common strategy is having a certain type of post for certain days (or even every day).
 Try Throwback Thursdays and post photos of past events.
 If you’re a sports group, have Touchdown Tuesdays where you post highlights from Friday night’s game.
 Find a theme and rhythm that works for your group.

 Another strategy could be action-based.
 If your group regularly holds meetings or events, send out different reminders about committees that need joining, materials that need gathering, projects that need completing, etc. to make sure that your group is organized and prepared for the next shindig.
 Then, after the event, encourage members to post pictures or comments and share their experiences for documentation on the group page.